Skip to content

 Required Fields

-• Title: Unique ID + dc.title (e.g., CA-002-001-001: Ochlocknee Missionary Baptist Church)
+• Title: Unique ID + dc.title from the Vtext Full Item Details page (e.g., CA-002-001-001: Ochlocknee Missionary Baptist Church)

 • Component Unique Identifier: Collection Number, Series Number, and Item Number